berachain/docs/apps/core/content/developers/guides/create-erc20-contract-using-foundry.md

 ## Requirements

-Before beginning, make sure you have the following installed or setup on your computer before hand.
+Before beginning, make sure you have the following installed or setup on your computer beforehand.

 - [Foundry](https://book.getfoundry.sh/getting-started/installation)